LucianoPAlmeida/OGMNeo/README.md

 ## Tests

   Most of this library functions are covered by unit tests.
 With 89% of coverage.
-  See the code coverage on [codecov.io](https://codecov.io/gh/LucianoPAlmeida/ORMNeo).
+  See the code coverage on [codecov.io](https://codecov.io/gh/LucianoPAlmeida/OGMNeo).

 ## Licence

-ORMNeo is released under the [MIT License](https://opensource.org/licenses/MIT).
+OGMNeo is released under the [MIT License](https://opensource.org/licenses/MIT).